Jesse-V/Folding-Atomata/README.md

 Like FAHViewer, an easy way to control the program is through command-line flags, and this is a common theme for Linux applications anyway.
 The most important flags are given by FAHControl, and Atomata can handle many of these.
 The list of flags are:

-    --animationDelay, -ad  Milliseconds to wait between each animation frame.
+    --animation-delay, -a    Milliseconds to wait between each animation frame.
     --connect, -c            Address and port to use to connect to FAHClient.
-    --cycle-snapshots      If enabled, the animation runs backwards at end.
+    --cycle-snapshots, -C    If enabled, the animation runs backwards at end.
     --help, -h               Show flag options and their usage.
-    --image-a, -ia         Specifies the path to image A for the skybox.
-    --image-b, -ib         Specifies the path to image B for the skybox.
+    --ignore_rest, --        Ignore all flags that follow this flag.
-    --image-c, -ic         Specifies the path to image C for the skybox.
+    --image, -i              Specifies the path to the image that textures the skybox.
-    --license              Prints license information.
+    --license                Prints license information and exits.
     --mode, -m               Rendering mode.
 3 is stick.
 Ball-n-stick by default.
     --no-skybox              Disables the skybox, leaving a black background.
+    --one-slot, -o           Only render the first non-core-17 slot, instead of all slots.
     --password, -p           Password for accessing the remote FAHClient.
-    --slices, -sl          Slices to use for the atom mesh.
+    --slices, -s             Slices to use for creating the atom mesh.
 Default is 8.
-    --stacks, -st          Stacks to use for the atom mesh.
+    --stacks, -S             Stacks to use for creating the atom mesh.
 Default is 16.
     --verbose, -v            Verbose printing to stdout.
     --version                Print version information.

-For key-value flags, two formats are supported: "--<option> <value>" and "--<option>=<value>".
+For key-value flags, the following format is supported: "--<option>=<value>".
 For boolean values or for flags that don't have any values attached (e.g. --version) just provide the flag.

 ### Security